mocks-server/main/README.md

 # Mocks-server administration api client

-This package contains methods for administrating `mocks-server` _(through the [@mocks-server/plugin-admin-api](https://github.com/mocks-server/plugin-admin-api) REST API)_.
+This package contains methods for administrating Mocks Server _(using the [@mocks-server/plugin-admin-api](https://github.com/mocks-server/plugin-admin-api) REST API)_.

-Requests to `mocks-server` are made using [cross-fetch](https://www.npmjs.com/package/cross-fetch), which makes this package compatible with browsers and nodejs environments, but, if you are going to build a browser application, you'll probably prefer to use the [@mocks-server/admin-api-client-data-provider package](https://www.npmjs.com/package/@mocks-server/admin-api-client-data-provider), which uses [@data-provider](https://github.com/data-provider), and works well with Redux, React, etc.
+Requests to the Mocks Server API are made using [cross-fetch](https://www.npmjs.com/package/cross-fetch), which makes this package compatible with browsers and nodejs environments, but, if you are going to build a browser application, you'll probably prefer to use the [@mocks-server/admin-api-client-data-provider package](https://www.npmjs.com/package/@mocks-server/admin-api-client-data-provider), which uses [@data-provider](https://github.com/data-provider), and works well with Redux, React, etc.

 ## Install